Partial Automation Investigations

 Below are our completed and ongoing investigations that involved a vehicle being operated in a partial automation mode at the time of the crash.
 The completed investigations describe the issues we examined, link to the investigation page where we detail the crash and state the probable cause, and link to the other relevant documents and the complete public accident docket.
 The ongoing investigations provide a succinct description of the preliminary factual information.

-For links to Related Automated Vehicle Topics
+For links to Related Automated Driving Systems Investigations

 Read: